Building A House Vs Buying: Pros, Cons And Cost Comparison

 If you’re looking to buy a home, there are some costs that will stand out.

-- Maintenance of older elements: With older elements in your home, you should expect more maintenance and repairs in the near future.
+- Maintenance of older elements: With older elements in your home, you should expect more maintenance and repairs.
 Building materials will lose their strength with time.

 - Real estate agent commission: When buying a home, this can be an expense to drive up your total costs.

-- Homeowners association (HOA) fees: An existing home may come with a homeowners association fee.
+- HOA fees: An existing home may come with a homeowners association (HOA)

 Costs Of Building